szinn/k8s-homelab/README.md

 ## Kubernetes

-The cluster is [k3s](https://k3s.io) with 3 control-plane nodes running in Proxmox Ubuntu 20.04 VMs (these will likely get replaced with Raspberry Pi 4s when/if they become available) and
+The cluster is based on [Talos](https://www.talos.dev/v0.14/introduction/getting-started/) with 3 control-plane nodes running in Proxmox VMs (these will likely get replaced with Raspberry Pi 4s when/if they become available) and
-3 worker nodes running on bare-metal Ubuntu 20.04 VMs.
+3 worker nodes running on bare-metal Talos.

 ### Core Components